Why early-stage ventures can't ignore brand building.

 A stage-by-stage comparison.

 We think of brand as this same critical combination of internal alignment (stable roots nearly invisible) and external amplification (flourishing limbs for the world to see).
-So brand is important for any social venture, at any point in their existence.
+So brand is important for any nonprofit, at any point in their existence.
 Building a strong one simply looks different over time.
 Just like a tree looks different as it grows.

-But we see early-stage social ventures ignoring this critical discipline of brand, in favor of focus on products, programs, and funding alone.
+But we see early-stage nonprofits ignoring this critical discipline of brand, in favor of focus on products, programs, and funding alone.
 They (and some funders too!) find it unnecessary for a startup.
 That they can craft a sexy pitch deck and run a social media campaign to get by.
 Or that they’ll get to brand work later, once they’ve grown.

 While it’s often too late to develop and manage a holistic brand, it’s never too early.
 Because strong roots precede external flourishing.

 Here’s how a brand differs — but still greatly matters — for early-stage and growth-stage nonprofits.